 You can get aduser object using its Security Account Manager (samaccountname), distinguished name, SID, or GUID.
 Using Get-ADUser -Identity, you can get all of the properties for a specific user using Properties.
-You can get active directory user filter by user principal name.
+You can get an active directory user filter by user principal name.

-To use PowerShell Get-ADUser cmdlet, it requires ActiveDirectory an
+Using PowerShell Get-ADUser cmdlet, it requires ActiveDirectory an add-on module to be installed

 In Active Directory, UserPrincipalName (UPN) is the name of a system user in email address format.
 UPN (for example… [email protected]) consists of a username, separator (@ symbol), and UPN suffix.
 UPN might not be the same as email.

 In this article, we will discuss step by step to get active directory users by userprincipalname with examples.